CDRT/docs/dash/dash_top.md

 This section offers a brief description of how to create SPN account.

-Authorization must be configured in both Active Directory and in the DASH targets.
+Authentication must be configured in both Active Directory and in the DASH targets.
 Active Directory authentication with the DASHConfigRT utility provides greater security to administrators performing DASH operations.
 Only authorized users can communicate with the assigned DASH targets.

 ### Create DASH SPN User account